jmanero/faas/README.md

 Fucks as a Serivice
 ===================
-For those days when you can't find a single fucks to give...
+For those days when you can't find a single fuck to give...

 ## I don't give a fuck how it works
 This is a simple controller that periodically fetches the latest contents of a